datamllab/LongLM/README.md

 ```

-Following this, you will have the following results:
+By running the command, you will have the following results:

 ```bash
 -----------------------------------